The Cost of Birth Control in Ontario: Does OHIP Cover It?

 Condoms

-Cost of Birth Different Birth Control
+Cost of Different Birth Control in 2025

 The cost of birth control in Canada is dependent on the type of birth control.
 For example:

-Does OHIP cover birth control?
+Does OHIP cover birth control in 2025?

 25 years and older